flrntdfr/RyefieldSociety.com/_posts/2020-05-15-the-alternative-path-of-abstraction.md

 permalink: /news/20200515-01
 ---

-My first EP The Alternative Path of Abstraction is <!--more-->out now, on Spleencore Records!
+My first EP The Alternative Path of Abstraction is out now, on Spleencore Records!<!--more-->

 Tracklist: